-- Protecting eyes from excess strain, dim light and other causes helps in reducing chances of getting myopia.
+- Protecting eyes from excess strain, dim light, and other causes helps in reducing chances of getting myopia.

-- Using suitable and mild eye drops and doing eye exercises reduces strain of eyes, improves their health and keeps vision intact for years.
+- Using suitable and mild eye drops and doing eye exercises reduces the strain of eyes, improves their health and keeps vision intact for years.

 - One should avoid using smartphones and screens for a longer duration of time.

 - Doing eye exercises from yoga is beneficial for myopia cure.